Thursday

-Have you been recently criticized?
-I encourage you to apply these 2 principles.
+Have you recently been criticized?
+I encourage you to apply these two principles.

 14 comments: